cloudfoundry/cloud_controller_ng/docs/v3/source/includes/resources/service_plans/_header.md

 ## Service Plans

-Service Plans represent the service plans offered by a Service Offering.
+Service plans represent the service plans offered by a service offering.
-A Service Offering will have one or more Service Plans.
+A service offering will have one or more service plans.
-Service Offerings and Service Plans are created and updated when a Service Broker is registered or updated.
+Service offerings and service plans are created and updated when a service broker is registered or updated.